DCChen1998/Automotive-contract/README.md

 ## Test
 Be sure you are now in `./test`.
 ### simple test
-1. Get cars and users Info: This will return users and cars info.
+1. Get cars and users Info: This will return cars and users info.
 ```
 sh getInfo.sh
 ```
 2. Create cars: This shell script will create 6 cars named ulala and yee[1-5].
 ```
-sh newCar.sh <an account address>
+sh newCar.sh <owner's address>
 ```

 ### other commands